python/devguide/developers.rst

 Permissions History
 -------------------

+- Robert Collins was given push privileges on October 16, 2014 by Brett Cannon, on the recommendation of Michael Foord, for work on unittest.

 - Darjus Loktevic was given push privileges on July 26, 2014 by Brett Cannon, on the recommendation of Jim Baker for Jython development.